Specifications that control who can read and/or alter

 matrix for comparing alternatives with respect to a criterion will have 36 cells within which the results of comparisons

-are placed.
-The comparison s are expressed using a nine-level ratio scale as described above.
+The comparisons are expressed using Saaty's nine-level ratio scale described above.
 If, for instance,

 alternative A is judged to be "extremely more desirable" than alternative B, then, according to the scale, a "9" would be